https://www.gotocourt.com.au/drink-driving/vic/dui-penalties/

 • manslaughter involving the use of a motor vehicle where alcohol was a factor.

-The penalties for these offences vary depending on the severity of the offence, but will include a fine or term of imprisonment, a licence disqualification determined by the Magistrate, and the requirement to have an alcohol interlock installed at the end of the disqualification period.
+The penalties for these offences vary depending on the severity of the offence, but will include a fine or term of imprisonment, a licence disqualification determined by the magistrate, and the requirement to have an alcohol interlock installed at the end of the disqualification period.

 If you require legal advice or representation in a drink driving matter or in any other legal matter, please contact Go To Court Lawyers.